Roaring Meg Pinot Noir 2016

 Roaring Meg Pinot Noir will improve for 3-5 years given optimal vintage and cellaring conditions.

-Our harvest this year began with our first fruit harvested on April 1st and finished up on May 9th.
-The fruit was all destemmed to enhance the natural fruit characters of the Cromwell Basin.
-The grapes stayed in the fermentor on average for a total of 24-26 days, with temperatures peaking at 29-300C.
+The grapes for this wine come from Cromwell basin vineyards managed by our viticultural team.
+The harvest began on the 5th and finished up on the 23rd April, another very condensed harvest.
+The majority of the fruit was destemmed to enhance the natural fruit characters of the Cromwell Basin.
+A small proportion was retained as whole cluster, with the aim of building texture and structure.
+The grapes stayed in the fermentor on average for a total of 21-23 days, with temperatures peaking at 28 -300C.
 The wine was plunged once daily during pre-fermentation and twice daily during fermentation.
 When the wine tasted in harmony it was pressed off to French oak where it resided on lees for 10 months.
-It underwent malolactic fermentation during early spring, was racked out of barrel in mid-summer with filtration prior to bottling.
+It underwent malolactic fermentation during early spring, was racked out of barrel in mid-summer with filtration, but no fining, prior to bottling.

 Accolades & Awards